EURECA

 Description:

-The Corridor connects Parque Eduardo VII, in the city center, to Parque Florestal de Monsanto, considered Lisbon “green lung”, with approximately 900 hectares.
-In addition to green areas, Monsanto has three artificial lakes, a Wastewater Treatment Plant and an Interpretation Center with several environmental awareness activities.
+This corridor links the central Parque Eduardo VII to the expansive Parque Florestal de Monsanto, renowned as Lisbon's "green lung," covering approximately 900 hectares.
+Apart from verdant expanses, Monsanto boasts three artificial lakes, a Wastewater Treatment Plant, and an Interpretation Center offering numerous environmental education activities.

 Read More